bbva-rfn/master-project/README.md

 ## Code structure and usage

-Explain code structure and usage

-Ramon: I'll write the main functions that a user can use to compute things on their networks

 All the functions allow the following parameters as input:
 - Graph: Your financial client-supplier network
 - Mu: The value of the recovery rate